 However, once BP has received your Personal Information, BP will take appropriate security measures to prevent unauthorised access, improper use or disclosure, unauthorised modification or unlawful destruction or accidental loss of Personal Information once it is under BP’s control.

-BP uses, accesses and stores “cookies” and similar technology on its websites and in other technology applications.
+BP uses, accesses and stores “cookies” (which is a small summary file containing a unique ID number) and similar web tracking technologies on its websites and in other technology applications.
 These cookies involve ‘first party’ cookies created by or on behalf of BP as well as ‘third party’ cookies created by other websites and third parties including advertisers.
-The use of such technologies is an industry standard, and helps BP monitor the effectiveness of its advertising and how visitors use its websites/applications.
-BP uses such technologies to generate statistics, measure activity, improve the usefulness of its websites/applications and enhance the user experience.

-When BP websites are accessed, BP may deliver customised information, including ads, to individuals based on the data stored in a cookie.
-Third party vendors may serve BP ads on Internet sites based on a user’s prior visits to BP websites and other Internet activity.
+When BP websites, online or mobile applications or marketing communications are accessed, BP may use such information to deliver targeting advertising to you online s based on the data stored in a cookie and other tracking information.
+For example, you may see an advert about BP on your social media after you have browsed our website.
 BP may also use analytics data supplied by third party vendors to inform and optimise its ad campaigns.

 Individuals should notify BP immediately if they become aware of any breach of security.

 Where Personal Information is no longer needed for any purpose for which BP is authorised to use it and there is no legal requirement for BP to keep it, BP will take reasonable steps to destroy or de-identify Personal Information.